Sports Coach Logo Sports Coach Training Principles Fitness Components

 Both intrinsic and extrinsic players are at work when it comes to increasing the risk of developing stress fractures in the foot:

-• The physical activity involved in repeated loading of the lower extremities, i.e. marching, running, dancing, basketball, gymnastics, tennis, track, and field[3]
+• The physical activity involved repeated loading of the lower extremities, i.e. marching, running, dancing, basketball, gymnastics, tennis, track, and field[3]

 • Increasing training volume or intensity over a short amount of time (days, weeks, or months